 H.E.
 Michael Davenport, Former Head of the EU Delegation to Serbia

-Ambassador Michael Davenport, Head Of The Delegation Of The European Union To The Republic Of Serbia
+Ambassador Michael Davenport, Head Of The European Union Delegation To Serbia

 2017 promises to be a busy year for Serbia on its path towards the European Union.
 The EU has opened six chapters in the negotiations on accession, including some of the most important, notably those dealing with the rule of law